What is the Phantom LED Contour Projector?

 The lamp manufacturer has given these lamps an average life of 4000 hours.

-Which Phantom Contour Projector Housing Do I Need?
+Which Phantom Contour Projector housing do I need?

 Phantom housings are divided into four mounting types: New Construction, Remodel, Float Finish and Top Access.
 Once you have determined the proper housing the rest is easy!
-Send for a catalog today!

-What Makes Your Contour Projector Different from Others?
+What makes your Contour Projector different from others?

 I am in the process of building/remodeling a house.
 How do I know where to install my Contour Projector in the ceiling if I haven’t purchased the art yet?

 The safe bet is to plan for something large and the projector can always be adjusted to something smaller.
 I would recommend that you position the projector back from the wall to center approximately 36” on an 8’ ceiling, 42” on a 9’ ceiling, 48” on a 10’ ceiling, and 60” on a 12’ ceiling.
 Please refer to our Phantom LED projector spec sheets for more specific information.

-What is the angle of incidence and how does it effect my placement of the Contour Projector?
+What is the angle of incidence and how does it effect my placement of the contour projector?

 The angle formed by a ray incident on a surface and a perpendicular to the surface at the point of incidence.
 In other words, when light is pointed at a reflective surface the light or glare is reflected at the exact opposite angle.
 By moving the projector forward or back, left or right you can redirect the glare out of your viewing angle.
 This is very important for viewing enjoyment!

-Must a Contour Projector Be Installed Perpendicular to the Art?
+Must a Contour Projector be installed perpendicular to the art?

-Can a Contour Projector Illuminate a Sculpture?
+Can a Contour Projector illuminate a sculpture?

 Yes, contour projectors are the best products currently available for lighting sculptures.
 The custom template can be trimmed to follow the exact contour of the object within reason.
 This type of installation requires prior knowledge of the equipment and is generally intended for trained lighting professional.

-The two projectors are close in design but vastly different in optics, flexibility and performance.
+The two projectors are close in design but vastly different in lamp type, optics, flexibility and performance.
 The Halo projector has a fixed optical system, which limits the performance and prohibits mounting the projector off center to compensate for key stoning, glare or frame shadows.
 The large housing is designed for new construction or installation where attic access is available.
-The Contour Projector on the other hand, has a lens system that can be adjusted to accommodate most art.
+The Contour Projector on the other hand, has a variable optical system that can be adjusted to accommodate most art.
 The simple mounting techniques and multiple confinement methods make even a novice look like a lighting professional.

-The Contour Projector vs. the Lightolier® Projector?
+The Contour projector vs. the Lightolier® projector?